19 Things to Never Say to Flight Attendants

 “Can you give me a massage?”

 “I met a number of famous people while working, and most were polite and appreciative,” Johnson recalls, “but the grossest one I met was the CEO of a famous catalog company who was flying in first class and asked me for a foot massage after his dinner.”
-No. Just no. On the other hand, this one word will get your flight attendant to like you.
+No. Just no.

 “My nickname is Candie—that’s what my name tag read,” Johnson tells Reader’s Digest.
 Unfortunately, that seemed like an invitation to some passengers to make jokes (that were never funny to Johnson).
 “I lost track of how many male passengers told me, ‘Candy is dandy, but liquor is quicker.'”
 Johnson tended to plaster a smile on her face just to make the moment a little less awkward.